 Kim Kardashian & Kanye West Expecting Twins Via Surrogate — Claims Source

-Move over Beyonce, a source close to Kim Kardashian claims the reality star is about to become a mom of twins too!
+Move over Beyonce, a source close to Kim Kardashian’s family claims the reality star is going to become a mom of twins too!
 We’ve EXCLUSIVELY learned Kim & Kanye West’s surrogate may be pregnant with not 1, but 2 babies, & the expectant parents are thrilled!

 Twins seem to be the biggest trend in Hollywood lately, and now it appears that the most recent celebs to jump on the bandwagon are Kim Kardashian, 36, and Kanye West, 40!
 As we told you last week, the couple have reportedly hired a surrogate to help them grow their family, and apparently she’s already pregnant — with TWO!
 The alleged new additions will join big sister North West, 4, and big brother Saint West, 1.
 Since Kim has always hoped for a large family, she couldn’t be more pumped about her gaining two bundles of joy.
 We just can’t believe it’s apparently happening so quickly!

 Kim and Kanye, according to another source of ours, were inspired by Beyonce, 35, to have twins, so it’s not super surprising that a family friend is claiming that it’s actually happening!
 “Kim and Kanye want two more kids and were inspired by JAY-Z and Beyonce,” another Kimye insider revealed to us EXCLUSIVELY.
-“Kim is very familiar with a big family and wants to make her immediate family bigger, and now is the time.
-They also are heavily considering having a surrogate because of the harm another child could do for Kim and her health.”
+“Kim is very familiar with a big family and wants to make her immediate family bigger, and now is the time.”
 Our source also added that they want it to happen “as soon as possible!”

 Considering Kim’s health issues with her last two pregnancies — she suffered from placenta accreta with both North and Saint — surrogacy truly is the safest option for Kim.
 After all, placenta accreta can cause massive bleeding and is potentially life-threatening!
 If Kim were to try and have a third child herself, she would be at risk of needing a hysterectomy, which is a major surgery, Dr. Sherry A. Ross, women’s health expert and author of She-ology.
 The Definitive Guide to Women’s Intimate Health.
 Period., told HollywoodLife.com EXCLUSIVELY.